 - What is Blockchain?

 - What is the digital business model?

-Digital Business Model or Internet Business Model refers to the business, which is run in a fully digital way.
+Digital Business Model or Internet Business Model refers to a business that is run in a fully digital way.
 There are different degrees of digitalization:

-- Are the client orders received in a digital way?
+- Client orders – are they received in a digital way?

-- Are the order to suppliers submitted in a digital way?
+- Orders to suppliers – are they submitted in a digital way?

-- Are the goods to the clients delivered in digital form?
+- Goods and services to the clients – are they delivered in digital form?

 If all these four areas are digital, then the result is a highly scalable business – let’s think here on Google and Facebook.
 Usually, not all four areas are fully digital, but the areas with standardizable interactions get digitalized.
 The non-standardizable interactions will remain in manual processing.

 Let’s visualize this with one concrete example – all central Internet players are building data collections about every user – users will leave a lot of trails during the Internet browsing.
 These data collections are analyzed and clustered, which enables very low granular Internet adds targeting.